how does an anemometer work

 **Working Principle of an Anemometer**

-With new technology, anemometers now come in different types, like electronic, ultrasonic, and thermal.
-Although the methods differ, they all measure how wind interacts with objects.
+With new technology, anemometers now come in different types.
+These include electronic, sonic, tube, and hot wire anemometers.
+All the methods are different, but they all measure how wind interacts with objects.

-Anemometers mainly measure wind speed.
-However, they can also do other tasks based on different needs.
+Anemometers mainly measure wind speed and direction.
+They can also perform other tasks based on different needs.

 – **Real-time Monitoring**: